DataStax-Examples/collabrative-filtering-dsegraphframes/README.md

-# Using DseGraphFrames to perform collaborative filtering(small example)
+# Using DseGraphFrames to load data and perform Spark collaborative filtering

-This demonstrates how to use [DseGraphFrames](https://docs.datastax.com/en/dse/6.0/dse-dev/datastax_enterprise/graph/graphAnalytics/dseGraphFrameOverview.html) via loading data and performing collaborative filtering algorithms.
+DSE Graph Frames bring the batch and analytic power of Apache Spark™ to DataStax Graphs which can dramatically increase loading DataStax Graph data.
+This example shows how to use [DseGraphFrames](https://docs.datastax.com/en/dse/6.7/dse-dev/datastax_enterprise/graph/graphAnalytics/dseGraphFrameOverview.html) to load vertices and edges and to perform Spark collaborative filtering algorithms.

 Contributor(s): [Paras Mehra](https://github.com/pmehra7)